Last updated on November 12th, 2021 at 11:52 pm

 - dimensional or fabric paint

-- paper punch and red paper to make small, round buttons (or use real buttons)
+- paper punch and red paper to make small, round button circles (or use real buttons)

 - embellishments – buttons, bows etc.